Jamaica Diaspora 2017 Conference: Partnering with the Diaspora

 The Jamaica 55 Diaspora 2017 Conference held in Kingston, Jamaica, July 23-26, moved closer to answering these questions, but we are not there yet!

-The Conference, convened under the theme, “Partnering for Growth” focused on Jamaica’s economic growth agenda, including as its main goals and objectives to: 1) deliver a program that would “facilitate the sharing of information and constructive dialogue around national imperatives”; 2) “develop strategic actions for partnering with and optimizing the Jamaican Diaspora’s human and financial capital”; 3) “highlight initiatives for growing and sustaining the contributions of the Diaspora to Jamaica’s growth agenda”; 4) “facilitate dialogue between young people in Jamaica and those in the Diaspora”; and 5) “ensure the Conference outcomes are specific, actionable and implementable.”
+The Conference, organized around the theme, “Partnering for Growth” focused on Jamaica’s economic growth agenda, including as its main goals and objectives to: 1) deliver a program that would “facilitate the sharing of information and constructive dialogue around national imperatives”; 2) “develop strategic actions for partnering with and optimizing the Jamaican Diaspora’s human and financial capital”; 3) “highlight initiatives for growing and sustaining the contributions of the Diaspora to Jamaica’s growth agenda”; 4) “facilitate dialogue between young people in Jamaica and those in the Diaspora”; and 5) “ensure the Conference outcomes are specific, actionable and implementable.”

 Convened by the Ministry of Foreign Affairs & Foreign Trade (MFA&FT), under the leadership of FA&FT Minister

 Senator the Hon.
-Kamina Johnson-Smith, the 2017 Conference attracted the largest gathering of the Jamaican Diaspora so far.
+Kamina Johnson-Smith, the 2017 Conference attracted the largest gathering of the Jamaican Diaspora ever.
 Between 1200 and 1400, mostly from the U.S., Canada, and the U.K, but included Jamaicans from all corners of the globe, and included a number of local participants who attended the Conference.
 The anticipation and expectations were exceedingly high.

 The organizers should be commended for organizing a highly informational conference and for an impressive display of public-private partnership in engaging with the Diaspora.
 Under the chairmanship of the Hon.
-Earl Jarrett, Chief Executive Officer of The Jamaica National Group, the well-organized Conference advanced most of the objectives set for the Conference, but much work remains to fulfill the ultimate objective of effective Diaspora partnership and engagement.
+Earl Jarrett, Chief Executive Officer of The Jamaica National Group, the well-organized Conference advanced most of the objectives set for the Conference, but much work remained to fulfill the ultimate objective of effective Diaspora partnership and engagement.
 The stage has been set.
 I detected a rise in the level of optimism among Conference attendees; and there was the perception of seriousness in the approach of the Conference organizers evidenced in part by the increased role the private sector is assuming in this endeavor.
 The Conference chairman had about four months to organize this Conference and must be commended for the results achieved.

 The Government should recognize that true partnership means consultation and respect for the views and the expertise of the Diaspora more broadly and not just the views of a few.
-Having not pursued that course, there is not yet a true partnership between the Government and the Diaspora.
-It is not merely a question of telling the Diaspora what the Government wants; nor is it the solicitation of the views of a few members of the Diaspora, some of whom have limited connection to the broader Diaspora communities.
+Having not pursued that consultative course, there is not yet a true partnership between the Government and the Diaspora.
+Engagement is not merely a question of telling the Diaspora what the Government wants; nor is it the solicitation of the views of a few members of the Diaspora, some of whom have limited connection to the broader Diaspora communities.

-As I alluded to above, there was valuable information provided at the Conference by Government and private sector presenters, as well as by Diaspora panel participants.
+As I alluded to above, there was valuable information provided at the Conference by Government and private sector presenters, as well as the few Diaspora panel participants.
 I also found the Market Place with over 30 exhibitors to be quite valuable in providing information on the range of products and services offered to the Diaspora.

 One such recommendation for harnessing the financial resources of the Diaspora is the proposed Diaspora Bond which, as announced, would be launched by early 2018.
 The Diaspora Bond project has been on the drawing board for several years, and many in the Diaspora have expressed frustration with lack of progress on this or any other vehicle for investing in Jamaica.
 Also promoted heavily during the Conference is the success of the Jamaica Stock Exchange, including the Junior Stock Exchange.